2020 All-State Music Festival Information

 Those selected to accompany the chorus will be required at rehearsals on Thursday evening, November 19th, in Ames.

 Conflicts between the All-State Music Festival and the State Football Play-Offs are unavoidable.
 Policies have been developed to resolve those

 conflicts within reasonable parameters.
-“Alternates” may be selected to fill positions in either the All-State Band or Orchestra as late as November 12.
-Vocal Alternates may be selected up until the 1st rehearsal of the All-State Chorus.
+“Alternates” may be selected to fill positions in either the All-State Band or Orchestra as late as November 10.
+Vocal Alternates may be selected up until Tuesday, November 17, 2020.
 If your district has a potential problem with such a situation, contact the IHSMA office at your earliest opportunity.